-The Board accepted the ARRB staff's recommendation (concurred in by CIA) that the paragraphs on the one relevant

--SECRET

-SECRET

-organization be processed as a assassination record, and that the remainder of the CIA Ramparts Memorandum be declared NBR.
+The Board accepted the ARRB staff's recommendation (concurred in by CIA) that the paragraphs on the one relevant SECRET organization be processed as a assassination record, and that the remainder of the CIA Ramparts Memorandum be declared NBR.
 The memorandum discusses the truth or fallacy of the allegations in Ramparts the Agency used non-governmental organizations for support and funding of worldwide anti-Communist operations.
 Over one hundred organizations are mentioned in the Ramparts article.
-The relevant organization is the American Rescue Committee; the IRC aided Oswald on his return to the US.
+The relevant organization is the Inc. aided Oswald on his return to the US.
 6. Book Cables Dissemination Lists:

 The Board accepted the Agency's request that book cable dissemination list be protected in full even if they contain stations that are releasable.
-7. Document # 104-10072-10232 :
+7. Document # 104-10072-10232:

-The Board rejected the Agency's request to protect the full crypt LINLUCK.
+The Board rejected the Agency's request to protect the full crypt (INLUCK).
 The document has been sent to the DO for reconsideration/appeal review.
 8. Other Documents: